 - Collects data on school attendance and non-attendance, suspensions and expulsions

 - Intervenes in relation to proposed school expulsions

-Tusla publishes reports on school attendance at primary and second-level schools.
+Tusla publishes reports on school attendance at primary and secondary schools.

 Rules on school attendance

 Schools must keep a register of the students attending the school.
 They must also maintain attendance records for all students and inform the Child and Family Agency's educational welfare services if a child is absent for more than 20 days in a school year.